Research and Study Leave Policy

 Length of leave

-12. The period of RSL that may be applied for will accumulate at the rate of two months per full year of full or part-time service since the date of appointment, excluding any periods when the staff member has been on RSL or on leave without pay (LWOP).
+12. The period of RSL that may be applied for will accumulate at the rate of two months per year pro-rated of full or part-time service since the date of appointment, excluding any periods when the staff member has been on RSL or on leave without pay (LWOP).

 13. The period of RSL that may be applied for is capped at 12 months.

 14. Staff members may apply to take all or part of the period of leave for which they are eligible.

 15. Any portion not taken may be applied for at a later date along with any further period for which they become eligible to apply (to a maximum of 12 months).

 16. RSL must be applied for in monthly increments with the minimum amount that may be applied for being two months.

 Note: periods of parental leave or sick leave, whether paid or unpaid will not count as LWOP for the purposes of this policy.

 17. In considering an application for RSL the FSC sub-committee and dean will take into account: